symunona/eloquent_javascript_admin_js/README.md

 Description
 -----------
-This is an output of a learning project by making an extendable frontend application for a predefined API.
-Learning project, not able to use in production.
+This is a result of a learning project creating an extendable frontend application for a predefined API.
+Learning project, not for production.

 The predefined backend API is a simple file server in Node.js from [Eloquent Javascript, Chapter 20](http://eloquentjavascript.net/20_node.html#h_LvXChBt2KP).
-You can read the details, how it is constructed on the link above and what is the specification is it.
+You can read the details, how it is constructed on the link above and what the specifications are.

-The frontend application is a simple File Manager interface which able to open a file from a list of available files on the backend, able to save it, delete it or create a new one.
+The frontend application is a simple File Manager interface which can open a file from a list of available files on the backend, can save it, delete it or create a new one.

-The client application also demonstrate how can be extensible this application by plugins, adding a feature, "Add image by URL" button from a separate JS.
+The client application also demonstrates how this application can be extended by plugins, features.
+"Add image by URL" button loads from a separate JS.

 The server subdirectory contains the file server, the client subdirectory contains a directory, which can be provided by the fileserver on localhost.
-There are some regular files on there, but the admin.html contains the application to able to reach the File Manager application.
+There are some regular files on there, but the admin.html contains the web-application which can reach the File Manager application.

 Check the documentation of the admin.md of the admin.js file